Dishakatiyar1/devTinder/apiList.md

 ## userRouter

-- GET /user/connections
+- GET /user/requests/received (get all the connection requests - "interested")
-- GET /user/requests
+- GET /user/connections (get all the connections - "accepted")
 - GET /user/feed (gets the profiles of other users on platform)

 Status: Ignored, Interested, Accepted, Rejected